quatico-solutions/websmith/packages/api/README.md

 ### Create an addon

-websmith addons expect a named folder containing a module `addon` with an activate function implementing the `AddonActivator` interface.
+websmith addons are located by default within the `addons` folder.
+Add a named folder using your addon name, e.g., `addon-foo` and place within this folder an ES module called `addon.ts` with an activate function implementing the `AddonActivator` interface.

 ```typescript
 // ./addons/addon-foo/addon.ts